Website's previous version is available at www60.jinr.ru

 Plenipotentiary Representative

-Florin-Dorian Buzatu was born on 17-th April 1957.
+Florin-Dorian Buzatu was born on 17 April 1957.
 He graduated from the Faculty of Physics of the University of Bucharest in 1982 with the specialization in nuclear physics.
 His doctoral thesis “Contributions to the study of the one-dimensional Hubbard model” was defended in 1994 at the Institute of Atomic Physics (IFA).
 His main scientific interests have been related to the theory of condensed matter physics: strongly correlated electrons, one-dimensional fermionic models, phase transitions in electron and molecular systems.

 His current management tasks include the coordination of the Research and Development (R&D) programmes supporting the Romanian participation in European projects and collaborations (EURATOM, F4E, CERN, ELI-NP, FAIR, CEA).
 He has brought a significant contribution to the coordination of the preparation of the Romania’s Application file for hosting the Extreme Light Infrastructure (ELI) during the ELI Preparatory Phase (2008–2010).

-His professional career started at Horia Hulubei National Institute for R&D in Physics and Nuclear Engineering in Bucharest-Magurele (IFIN-HH).
+His professional career started at Horia Hulubei National Institute for R&D in Physics and Nuclear Engineering (IFIN-HH) in Bucharest-Măgurele.
 He has grown as a prominent scientist and a R&D management leader within IFIN-HH, with which he remained closely associated over the years.
 In his capacity as Scientific Director of IFIN-HH, during March 2005 – January 2008, Dr. Florin-Dorian Buzatu coordinated the preparation of the Romania Application file for membership at CERN and the Core Financing Programme of the Institute.

 The five-year period (1991–1996) spent in the Bogoliubov Laboratory of Theoretical Physics of the JINR and the three-year fellowship (1998–2001) at the Department of Chemistry of the Texas Christian University (Fort Worth, TX, USA) were particularly beneficial and valuable for his scientific achievements.

-Plenipotentiary Representatives of the Government of Romania at JINR since 2005
+Plenipotentiary Representatives of the Government of Romania at JINR since 2005:

 2005 – 2016